harryt93/room-rover/requirements/concept-of-operations.md

 The Rover shall perform a start up check to confirm that it's functioning properly.
 <i>Performing a start up check will allow the Rover to catch problems before it begins to move.</i>

-# Scenario 4: Failed Start
+## Scenario 4: Failed Start

 ### Scenario
 The rover begins in a shutdown state.
 The user activates the rover.
 The rover turns on, does a system check, and detects a low battery.
-It communicates a failed start status to the user and then shuts down.
+It communicates a failed start status to the user and then awaits shutdown.

 ### Derived Requirements:
 The Rover shall communicate a failed start status to the user if a system check detects a problem.
 <i>The Rover should alert the user to any problems it finds.</i>

-## Scenario 5: Trapped in a Room

-### Scenario
-The rover is exploring a room.
-The door is shut, trapping the rover in the room.
-It continues to explore the room, and simply updates the map to show the door is closed.
-It doesn't specifically recognise that it is trapped.

 ## Scenario 5: Stuck

 ### Scenario
-The rover is exploring a room, and travels over a pile of clothes on the floor.
+The rover is exploring a room autonomously, and travels over a pile of clothes on the floor.
 It tips up slightly and it's wheels no longer touch the floor, and it gets stuck.
 It recognises that it's spinning it's wheels, but that there is no change in location, so it assumes it is stuck.
 It attempts to escape by reversing and moving forward a few times, but it doesn't escape.
-It stops, and signals that it is stuck.
+It stops, signals that it is stuck, and awaits shutdown.

 ### Derived Requirements:
 The system shall detect when it gets stuck.<br>